dr-cs/databases/project.md

 You will design and implement a database application using the MySQL relational database system available via CoC (College of Computing).
 The Project must be done in groups of 3 - 5 students.
 Groups of more than 5 or less than 3 will not be allowed.
 The project will consist of 3 phases (deliverables) as well as a final demonstration to the TA.

-At the end of each phase, each team member should submit a [peer evaluation](peer-eval.html).
+At the end of the project, each team member should submit a [peer evaluation](peer-eval.html).
 See [peer evaluation instructions ](peer-eval.html) for details.

 ## Phase 1